ivyleavedtoadflax/R_notes/index.md

 The aim of this course remains the same as the original:

-> This course is designed to give you a brief introduction to the statistical programming environment R. <b>This is not a course on which statistics to use and why</b>, it is primarily concerned with getting you started with the R language, and as such assumes a basic levels of statistical knowledge.
+> This course is designed to give you a brief introduction to the statistical programming environment R. *This is not a course on which statistics to use and why*, it is primarily concerned with getting you started with the R language, and as such assumes a basic levels of statistical knowledge.

 In its previous incarnation, this book relied on examples from Mick Crawley's seminal text'The R Book'.
 This course relies less on that book, and although a little dated now, it remains ane excellent resource, especially when using R for generalised linear modelling.